 The word featured in an anecdote told by the comedian and singer Joan Turner when describing her first professional appearance on stage at the age of 14 in a theatre in east London in 1937.
-She described how the dancing girls in the troupe used to tan
+She described how the dancing girls in the troupe used

-dancer and used it to darken her legs and face.
+from a dancer and used it to darken her legs and face.
 Her booking agent however responded by saying, Take that bloody stuff off.
 You look like a bloody chocolate coloured coon... put that on again, you're not coming on! .

 Ofcom considered Rules:

 Rule 1.14: The most offensive language must not be broadcast before the watershed .

 Rule 2.3: In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context...
 Such material may include, but is not limited to...discriminatory treatment or language (for